Dietetic Internship Program

 - Comply with the principles supported by the governance of Dietetics practice.

-- Develop professional attributes and a portfolio that are adapted to serve in diverse professional and community organizations and different cultural needs.
-Demonstrate professional attributes in all areas of practice.
+- Develop professional attributes and a portfolio that are adapted to serve in diverse professional and community organizations.

 - Successfully manage food service establishments and apply principles of food safety.

 - Perform activities related to public policy and health care systems

 - Recognize the support knowledge underlying nutritional sciences